 It seems like everyone is so focused on their intense exercise regimens and nutritional plans to realize that they’ve forgotten about getting quality sleep!

 Sleep is absolutely crucial to health and survival and the hard truth is that you’re not likely getting enough of it.
 Although most of us may feel like this is due to high work demands and our brains not being able to shut off, the real reason for lack of sleep is actually due to our own decision to delay our sleep over some other thing that we’re prioritizing.
-We go out with friends.
-We watch TV.
-We scroll through social media.
-This behaviour is unique to modern society.
+We go out with friends, we watch TV, we scroll through social media.
+This behavior is unique to modern society.
 The average duration of sleep 100 years ago was 9 hours.

 Studies have shown that later bedtimes and shorter sleeping hours result in hormone release that triggers hunger and greater levels of body fat accumulation.
 This was even demonstrated in children as a study followed 9000 of them from birth and showed that those that slept the least at a younger age were more likely to be obese at a later age than the children who slept more.
 It’s not clear whether lack of sleep leads to obesity or vice versa, but one thing is for sure, staying up later means more opportunity for late night snacks and when you mix that with increased hunger hormones your caloric intake skyrockets.

 If that doesn’t make you want to get your sleep together, then I don’t know what will!
 But there’s good news and bad news.
-The bad news is that sleep debt is cumulative, meaning that the more nights you have with less sleep, the greater your risk of negative effects.
+The bad news is that sleep debt is cumulative.
+Meaning, the more nights you have with less sleep, the greater your risk of negative effects.
 The good news is that you can catch up with just a few consistent nights of adequate sleep.

 - Consistency: keep a similar bedtime and wake up time every day